 Author's BioMy name is Chris Gregerson and I live outside Minneapolis, Minnesota, USA.
 I obtained this domain to host my photos (cgstock.com, aka Phototour of Minneapolis).
-I am 41 years old (in 2010), not a healthcare professional, and I have no formal medical training.
-I am not selling anything on this site, and have no association with any commercial "candida cures".
+I am 44 years old (in 2014), not a healthcare professional, and I am not selling anything on this site.
 I have a personal intro with more biographical information.
 You can email me at email@example.com.

 This site began in March of 1998 to share what I read in the medical literature on the gastrointestinal microflora and probiotic bacteria.
 I have been following this subject since 1995, and I think damaged GI microflora might be responsible for unexplained GI symptoms and systemic symptoms, such as fatigue.
 I've suffered from these symptoms since since taking tetracycline for a year in 1987.
 Probiotics, anti-candida medication, and avoiding sugar have been the only things that have helped.

 In September of 2000, I added a "voluntary patient database" for visitors to share their own experiences with "chronic candida" symptoms, any treatments they have tried, their results, and experiences with specific practitioners.

 I gradually developed severe fatigue and GI symptoms at age 18 while taking the antibiotic tetracycline for a year.
 It interfered with my schoolwork until I was no longer in school at all (I had been a "A" student).
 This led to a period of depression, while there was no conventional medial diagnosis (I was told my GI symptoms and fatigue were depression-related, although they began a year earlier).